tjknoth/cse130-web/lectures/02-haskell.md

 (I) final

     _Answer:_ **E**.
-If we do not assume tthat `+` only works on integers, D is actually well-typed: it's a function that expects two more triples and will add them together.
+If we do not assume that `+` only works on integers, D is actually well-typed: it's a function that expects two more triples and will add them together.

 <br>
 <br>